hweom/3d_print_sdf/README.md

-# 3d_print_sdf
+# SDF models for 3D printinga

-Various models for 3d printing, in SDF format
+Various models for 3d printing, in signed distance function (SDF) format.

+https://github.com/fogleman/sdf is used for model generation.